 Optional: lemon, to taste (we added 6 half-slices)

 Put the grated ginger in a pot with 1 quart water.
 Bring to a boil and reduce heat to a simmer for half an hour or more.
 The longer you gently simmer the ginger, the more you’ll extract its goodness.

 Remove the pot from heat and add the Infuse Your Mood® tea bags , and steep for 10 minutes or until flavor reaches personal preference.

 Remove tea bags and add ice.
-Add honey and lemon, if desired.
+Add lemon, if desired.
 Enjoy!

 Note: The tea has a unique and subtle woodsy sweetness from the herbs alone.
 People add lemon based on personal taste.
 Add lemon to taste, if desired.

 1. Halstead BW.
 Eleutherococcus Senticosus Siberian Ginseng: An Introduction To The Concept Of Adaptogenic Medicine.
 Oriental Healing Arts Institute: Taiwan ROC, 1984.
 Pp. 25-32.